ItayTur/Rock-Paper-Scissors-Lizard-Spock/README.md

 # Rock-Paper-Scissors-Lizard-Spock
- The rock-paper-scissors extension like displyed at "The big bang theory". implemented by React
+ The rock-paper-scissors extension like displyed at "The big bang theory". implemented by React.

 ## Run instructions:
 ```